Questions? Call us at 800-810-7790

 GLP-1 Receptor Agonists: A Newer Approach

-The history of GLP-1 agonists dates back to their introduction to the market in the early 2000s.
+The history of GLP-1 agonists dates back to their introduction in the early 2000s.
 Initially, their use was limited due to the inconvenience of daily dosing schedules and other practical considerations.
-However, the landscape changed dramatically with the arrival of Ozempic, which entered the market in 2017.
-Ozempic revolutionized the class of GLP-1 agonists with its improved dosing schedule, offering an once-weekly injection regimen compared to previous daily dosing requirements.
-This dosing convenience, coupled with its improved efficacy in lowering blood sugar levels and promoting weight loss, propelled Ozempic to the forefront of T2D management.
+However, the arrival of Ozempic in 2017 revolutionized this class of drugs with a once-weekly injection regimen.

 Additionally, Rybelsus is the first and only oral medication (once daily) in this drug class.
 Approved in 2019, Rybelsus offers a convenient alternative to injections, addressing one of the primary concerns associated with GLP-1 agonist therapy.